glyphrider/ptk5demo/README.md

 ## Putting It All Together

 Lets create a `<div>` to house our callback widget.
-We'll class it as a widget, for styling, and get it an id for scripting.
+We'll class it as a widget, for styling, and give it an id for scripting.

 	<div class="widget" id="cb_widget">

 	</div>

-Initially, the wdiget should not be visible, since we haven't yet gotten in touch with Virtual Hold.
+Initially, the widget should not be visible, since we haven't yet gotten in touch with Virtual Hold.
 So, our CSS will look like

 	div.widget {
 		display: none;